What is Dialectical behavior therapy?

 Dialectical Behavioral Therapy benefits

-So in the process of dialectic behavioral therapy, the therapist validates that a patient’s behaviour “makes sense” within the context of an individual’s personal experience without necessarily accepting that these actions are the best way to solve problems.
+So in the process of dialectic behavioral therapy, the therapist validates that a patient’s behavior “makes sense” within the context of an individual’s personal experience without necessarily accepting that these actions are the best way to solve problems.

-In the DBT program each therapeutic setting has its own goals and structure.
+In the DBT program, each therapeutic setting has its own goals and structure.
 What are the six main points of dialectical behavior therapy?
 Here they are: